Albus Dumbledore: Reception

-Sexuality
+Sexual orientation

-In October 2007, while answering reader questions during a book reading at Carnegie Hall, Rowling was asked if Dumbledore had ever been in love.
-She answered, "I always thought Dumbledore is gay".
-She discussed for the first time his romantic relationship with his rival Gellert Grindelwald, describing it as a "great tragedy".
-She said she had informed David Yates, the director of Harry Potter and the Half-Blood Prince, of Dumbledore's sexuality by writing a note in the screenplay.
-She had crossed out a section where Dumbledore describes his attraction to a woman, and had written "Dumbledore is gay."
+In October 2007, while answering questions during a book reading at Carnegie Hall, Rowling was asked if Dumbledore had ever been in love.
+She replied that she always thought of Dumbledore as being homosexual.
+She discussed for the first time his romantic relationship with his rival Gellert Grindelwald, describing it as a tragedy; she did not explicitly state whether Grindelwald returned Dumbledore's affections.
+(Note: Attributed to multiple references:) She explained that Dumbledore lost his moral compass when he fell in love, which led him to become interested for a brief time in wizard domination over Muggles.
+Rowling added that Dumbledore subsequently did not trust his own moral judgment, and became asexual and celibate.

+During production of the 2009 film Harry Potter and the Half-Blood Prince, Rowling informed director David Yates of Dumbledore's sexuality by writing a note in the screenplay.
+She crossed out a section where Dumbledore describes his attraction to a woman, and wrote "Dumbledore is gay."
 When Yates learned about Dumbledore's sexuality, he recalled thinking it was "pretty cool".
 Michael Gambon, who portrays Dumbledore in six of the eight Harry Potter films, was reportedly amused by the revelation.
 Daniel Radcliffe, who plays Harry in the film series, found the news "hilarious".

 The revelation of Dumbledore's sexuality occurred after the publication of the final novel, and made international news.
 Some gay rights activists and organizations praised Rowling, while others wished she had gone further to promote acceptance of homosexuality.
 A spokesman for the advocacy group Stonewall applauded the revelation, saying "It's great that JK has said this.
 It shows that there's no limit to what gay and lesbian people can do, even being a wizard headmaster."
 The gay rights campaigner Peter Tatchell welcomed the news about Dumbledore, but was disappointed that Rowling did not mention his sexuality in the novels.
 In an editorial for The Guardian, the journalist James Ball wrote that depicting "the respected, heroic and beloved Albus Dumbledore as [a] fully realised gay character—whose sexuality was merely incidental to his achievements—would have provided a fictional role model like no other.
-With homophobic bullying still such a significant issue in schools, this is a missed opportunity with a real sting in the tail."
+With homophobic bullying still such a significant issue in schools, this is a missed opportunity".
 Writing for Time, John Cloud argued that Dumbledore's silence about his sexuality implies that he is ashamed of it.
 Cloud claimed this silence "suggests a lack of personal integrity that is completely out of character".